Treatment for Cirrhosis of the Liver in Marion, KY

 Cirrhosis is a scarring of the liver that occurs as hard scar tissue replaces soft healthy tissue.
 As this healthy tissue deteriorates, the liver worsens until it fails completely.
 However, there are several treatment options that exist to prevent such severe liver failure.

-Call Tri-Rivers Health Care in Salem or Marion, Kentucky to learn more about cirrhosis and the steps you can take to prevent it.
+For proper diagnosis and management of cirrhosis of the liver, rely on experienced board-certified gastroenterologist Dr. Barnes.
+Call Tri-Rivers Health Care in Salem or Marion at (270) 988-3298 to learn more about cirrhosis and the steps you can take to prevent it.
 Dr. William Barnes specializes in treating all stages of liver disease including cirrhosis.

 What Causes Cirrhosis?